PedroGarciaOT/FortifyDemoApp/README.md

 Remove Application and Infrastructure
 -------------------------------------

-To clean up all the resources you can execute the following (from a PowerShell console):
+To clean up all the resources you can execute the following (from a Windows command prompt):

 ```
-Remove-AzResourceGroup -Name fortify-demo-rg
+az group delete --name fortify-demo-rg

 ```

 Application Security Testing